Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Introduction

-The second group of adversarial attack relies on \textit{feature-space} manipulation.
-This is performed on feature vectors that a detector induces from the problem-space.
-For example, a malware detector may induce a feature vector representing the control flow of malware code.
-This, however, means an attacker must know exactly how to change the problem-space (\ie code) to result in a specific change to the feature space.
-Such attacks are becoming more prominent because machine learning-based detectors have reduced the efficacy of problem-space attacks.
-Despite this, feature-space manipulation is more difficult than arbitrary code modification.
-This is because, after manipulating the feature space, it is necessary to map the modification onto the malware's code.
-However, a single byte change can break the program or damage the malware's original purpose.
-As a result, adversaries usually cannot directly modify the raw bytes of the program file.
-Instead, feature-space manipulation requires finding the correct action(s) on the problem-space that will influence the feature values (but without changing run-time functionality).
-These actions could be, for example, adding a redundant section (\eg~adding a new code section without linking its address in the section table) or injecting dead code that is unreachable (\eg~adding a file I/O request under an always-false condition, so that the dummy code will never be executed).
+In this research, we aim to test the robustness of malware detectors against a new type of adversarial generation: \emph{feature-space manipulation}.
+This involves manipulating the malware to trigger changes in the feature space used by detectors.
+Such threats are becoming more prominent because machine learning-based detectors have reduced the efficacy of problem-space attacks.
+Feature-space manipulation aims to introduce the intended changes to the feature space (\ie extracted feature vectors) by precisely modifying the problem-space (\ie code).
+These manipulating actions could be, for example, adding a redundant section (\eg adding a new code section without linking its address in the section table) or injecting dead code that is unreachable (\eg adding a file I/O request under an always-false condition, so that the dummy code will never be executed).
 Similar techniques have been implemented by Demetrio \etal~\cite{demetrio2021functionality} in a black-box optimization of adversarial Windows malware.
-However, they focus on problem-space instead of feature-space manipulation.
+Although they still focus on problem-space, it is possible to apply such techniques in a feature-space manipulation.
+Due to its urgency, we argue that building a comprehensive testing framework that can automate the identification of limitations in malware detectors is vital.